-This document is the intellectual property of BURSA MALAYSIA.
-No part of the document is to be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or any information storage and retrieval system, without permission in writing from HEAD, BMD Exchange Operations.
+This documentmanual is the intellectual property of BURSA MALAYSIA.
+No part of the documentmanual is to be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or any information storage and retrieval system, without permission in writing from Head of EAD, BMD Exchange Operations.